seancorfield/dot-clojure/README.md

 * `:bench` -- pulls in the latest stable release of [Criterium](https://github.com/hugoduncan/criterium/) for benchmarking your code

 * `:deps+` -- **adds** `tools.deps` to your classpath (the default `:deps` alias **replaces** the default classpath) so you can use `help/doc` on namespaces within your project, e.g., `clojure -X:deps+ help/doc :ns my.app.core`
+* `:no-main` -- adds an empty `:main-opts` so that you can run `clojure -M:test:no-main ...` in projects that combine the test deps with the test runner (instead of having them separate as this `deps.edn` has them).
+Because `:main-opts` is "last one wins", this allows you to essentially override (or remove) any `:main-opts` from aliases, so you can manually specify your own main options on the command-line.

 There are aliases to pull in and start various REPL-related tools:
 * `:dev/repl` -- depending on what is on your classpath, start Rebel Readline, with a Socket REPL (if requested -- note that "port 0" will dynamically select an available port and print it out), but `SOCKET_REPL_PORT` env var and `socket-repl-port` property override, saves port to `.socket-repl-port` file for next time;